ItsHariii/EmoryHacks/CONTRIBUTING.md

-# Contributing to Aurea
+# Contributing to Ovi

-Thank you for your interest in contributing to Aurea!
+Thank you for your interest in contributing to Ovi!
 This document provides guidelines and instructions for contributing to the project.

 ## 🌟 How to Contribute